Steps to Enrollment

 If you have questions, please email us or call 215-751-8010.

 If you need help, attend a free FAFSA completion workshop at the College.
 Visit the Financial Aid section of the College's website to view the latest schedule of workshops and explore other financial aid options.

 If you have additional questions, please email the Office of Financial Aid.

 Activate Your MyCCP Student Account

 Your MyCCP account contains critical information, including your financial aid status, registration information and your College-assigned email.
-You will need your student ID number and social security number to access your College-assigned login information.
+You will need your student ID number and social security number or portal access number to access your College-assigned login information.
 You must check your MyCCP account on a regular basis to make sure you don't miss important messages from the College.

 Satisfy Your Placement Requirement

 Your placement levels—in writing, reading and math—are used to determine if you will be placed into college-level courses or if you first need to enroll in developmental classes or pre-college workshops.

 Placement is satisfied by one of the following ways: